yohangz/packer-cli/README.md

 ## :sparkles: Usage

-Before the Packer-CLI installation there are few pre-requisites to be complete.
-If your device meet the below requisites then you can proceed to the next section.
+Proceed with next steps if your platform meet following prerequisites.

 - Install [Node.js](https://nodejs.org/en/) on your device.
-- Run `npm install -g npx` to install [npx](https://www.npmjs.com/package/npx) globally. (optional)
+- Optional: Run `npm install -g npx` to install [npx](https://www.npmjs.com/package/npx) globally.

 ## :mag_right: Basic Usage

-You can simply run the following command in a preferred directory to generate a new project using Packer CLI,
+You can simply run the following command in a preferred directory to generate a new library project using Packer CLI,

 ```sh
 npx packer-cli generate my-library